 An easily grown annual native to South America, cleome (Cleome hassleriana synonym C. pungens, C. spinosa) is a favorite in Southern gardens.
-The delicate pink, rose, purple, white, or bicolor spider-like flowers along with the spidery seedpods give it the common name, spider flower.
+The delicate pink, rose, purple, white, or bicolor spider-like flowers, along with the spidery seedpods, give it the common name, spider flower.
 It grows best in average, well-drained soils and in full sun to light shade.
 Somewhat drought tolerant, cleome will benefit from supplemental irrigation during dry periods.
 Many new dwarf hybrid cultivars (Cleome hybrida) have been bred for more compact growth habits and prolific blooms.

 Depending on the cultivar or series, cleome will range in height 1½- to 5-feet tall with a 1- to 2-feet spread.
 The newer dwarf cultivars are 1½- to 4-feet tall by 1- to 2-feet wide, making them a good choice for smaller areas and containers.

 Cleome bloom from June until frost.
 The 4- to 8-inch spider-like blooms start at the bottom of the stalk and move upwards.
-Deadheading, the removal the spent flowers, is not necessary.
+Deadheading, the removal of the spent flowers, is not necessary.
 The flowers are followed by thin green seedpods that ripen to brown and split open to disperse the small seed.
 Older cultivars, such as the Queen series, produce viable seed and will potentially self-seed in nearby areas.
 Newer hybrids are sterile and do not produce viable seed.

-The sticky, palmate green leaves have 5 to 7 leaflets that have a strong, sometimes unpleasant fragrance, and sharp spines at the base of each leaf.
+The sticky, palmate green leaves have 5 to 7 leaflets that have a strong, sometimes unpleasant fragrance and sharp spines at the base of each leaf.
 Most newer cultivars are odor and thorn free, making them a more desirable addition to the garden.